yasir2000/openwrt-oldwiki-md/OpenVPNHowTo.rst

 }}}

 At this point you can start OpenVPN for testing:

-{{{openvpn /etc/server.ovpn}}}
+{{{
+openvpn /etc/server.ovpn
+}}}

-With logread you should be able to see if it started up normally.
+With {{{logread}}} you should be able to see if it started up normally.

 If it does start up but you do not get a connection from the WAN check if you have a line in your server config file that says: "local 192.168.1.1" and comment it out.
-This line is marked as optional in the original OpenVPN distribution, but will not work with the settings described in this howto.
+This line is marked as optional in the original OpenVPN distribution, but will not work with the settings described in this !HowTo.

+=== Firewall ===
+To access the VPN from the internet (WAN) the firewall rules must accept outside connections for your VPN port (e.g. udp-1194).
+The firewall rules are stored in {{{/etc/firewall.user}}}.
+There is already an example (WR 0.9) for accepting SSH connections from outside, which can be copied and changed to:
+{{{
+### OpenVPN
+## allow connections from outside
+iptables -t nat -A prerouting_wan -p udp --dport 1194 -j ACCEPT iptables        -A input_wan      -p udp --dport 1194 -j ACCEPT }}}
+Also as mentioned in the OpenVPN FAQ [http://openvpn.net/faq.html#ip-forward ip_foward must be enabled] ([http://forum.openwrt.org/viewtopic.php?pid=20428#p20428 default in WR 0.9]) and [http://openvpn.net/faq.html#firewall packets for the OpenVPN interfaces have to be allowed/forwarded]:
+{{{
+## allow input/forwarding for the VPN interfaces, see http://openvpn.net/faq.html#firewall
+## also needs ip_forward, see http://openvpn.net/faq.html#ip-forward and http://forum.openwrt.org/viewtopic.php?pid=20428#p20428
+iptables -A INPUT   -i tun+ -j ACCEPT iptables -A FORWARD -i tun+ -j ACCEPT iptables -A INPUT   -i tap+ -j ACCEPT iptables -A FORWARD -i tap+ -j ACCEPT
+}}}

+If you want to block DoS attacks then have a look at [http://forum.openwrt.org/viewtopic.php?id=7493 this forum thread].
+It is based on the information of the documents ["OpenWrtDocs/IPTables"] and ThrottleConnectionsHowTo.
+It also provides an example how to access SSH via a non-standard port (e.g. 443 for restrictive firewalls) although SSH is still running on the standard port 22.
+You can easily adopt it to VPN.

+If it is intended that keys are send via SSH across the WAN, then also enable accepting SSH connections from outside:
+{{{
+### SSH (optional)
+## allow connections from outside
+iptables -t nat -A prerouting_wan -p tcp --dport 22 -j ACCEPT iptables        -A input_wan      -p tcp --dport 22 -j ACCEPT }}}

 == Configure Client ==
 Client configuration is pretty simple.
 First, transfer over the key file.
 This can be done by "scp" which is a file transfer over SSH.
 Example:

+{{{
-{{{scp 192.168.1.1:/etc/openvpn/secret.key /etc/openvpn/}}}
+scp 192.168.1.1:/etc/openvpn/secret.key /etc/openvpn/
+}}}

 Now place the following file in the config directory and remember to change the server IP address to match, as well as the secrets file.